Frequently Asked Questions

 The cognitive tests are designed to be challenging to help us see how participants are performing.
 Most participants perform better than they think, so please do not worry.

 If you have a concern about your memory or your brain health, please contact your GP.
-In addition, there is excellent support from the Alzheimer's Society, please click the following link for more information: https://www.alzheimers.org.uk/
+In addition, there is excellent support from the Alzheimer’s Society, please click the following link for more information: Alzheimer’s Society

 We prefer that you complete the tests in one sitting.
 We understand this is not always possible so you can take a quick break if you need to.
 Click the 'Exit' button at the bottom of the screen and select the option to take a break.
 You only have 50 minutes to complete the tests from when you start the session so the tests may expire if you don’t resume them in time.
 If you do need to take a break, you should try to finish the test you are on before exiting because the partially completed test will be repeated when you resume.

-For best results, you should use the same device for all three sessions.
+For best results, you should use the same device type each year.

-However, if you have technical difficulty or another problem and can no longer use your chosen device to complete the tests, please contact the team at support.protect@exeter.ac.uk as soon as possible to allow us to resolve the issue before the tests expire (7 days from starting the tests).
+However, if you have technical difficulty or another problem and can no longer use your chosen device to complete the tests, please contact the team at support.protect@exeter.ac.uk as soon as possible to allow us to resolve the issue.

 The previous version of the Cognitive Tests is no longer being used by PROTECT.
 We are working on making FLAME available more widely, therefore, if you are not able to complete the tests this year because your device is not compatible, you can check again next year.